Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 It says that no matter what form the original distribution has, its means will have a normal distribution.

-This theorem allows us to measure the sample mean variance, so, there is no need to collect another sample mean to compare.
+This theorem allows us to measure the sample mean-variance, so, there is no need to collect another sample mean to compare.

 For example, imagine that a group of drivers travel 12.000 km a year, with a standard deviation of 2.580 km.
 What is the probability that 36 drivers randomly selected travel more than 12.500 km a year?

 The sample size is bigger enough (n >= 30), so we can use the Central Limit Theorem to find our answer.

-The mean of the sample means is equal to the population mean, which is equal to 12.000 km a year.
+The mean of the sample means can be equal to the population mean.

+In this case, the mean of the sample means is equal to 12.000 km a year.

-The sample mean standard deviation is equal to the population standard deviation divide by the sample size square root, resulting in 430 km.
+The sample means standard deviation is equal to the population standard deviation divide by the sample size square root, resulting in 430 km.

-The z-score can be calculated by dividing the result of sample mean minus mean of the sample means by mean standard deviation.
-The sample mean in this case is equal to 12.500 km, so, the z-score is 1.16.
+We can obtain the z-score by dividing the result of the sample mean minus mean of the sample means by the standard deviation mean.

+The sample mean is equal to 12.500 km, with a z-score of 1.16.

-Based on this, we know that the probability for z-score greater than 1.16 is the same for sample mean equal to 12.500, in this case, for z-score equal to 1.16, the probability is 0.8770, minus 1 we have 0.1230 which is the probability to select a random sample of 36 driver who drive more than 12.500 km a year.
+Based on this, we know that the probability for z-score greater than 1.16 is the same for a sample mean equal to 12.500.

+With z-score equal to 1.16, the corresponding probability is 0.8770.
+Subtracting the corresponding probability by 1 we obtain 0.1230.

+This value is the probability of a random sample of 36 drivers who drive more than 12.500 km a year be selected.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Central_Limit_Theorem_Example.png"
       alt = "Central Limit Example"